The Tour of Břevnov monastery

 Visit in a English–both on weekends and on weekdays–is available only after prior arrangement.

-Admission fee for guided tours in a foreign language interpretation is:
+Admission fee for guided tours in a English is:

 Adults: 150 CZK